Do You Have a Roadrunner Email Account?

 Art Scheuber, Director of Administrative Services • April 23, 2026

-Normally I would not dedicate a bulletin column to a discussion on e-mail, but the situation has escalated to the point that we have lost communication with some of our parishioners who utilize emails with addresses ending in rr.com or roadrunner.com.
+Normally I would not dedicate a post to a discussion on e-mail, but the situation has escalated to the point that we have lost communication with some of our parishioners who utilize emails with addresses ending in rr.com or roadrunner.com.

 There are a few reasons why this is happening.
 One reason is that Roadrunner email was originally managed by Time Warner Cable, but after mergers, the email services are now handled by Spectrum.
 Spectrum no longer issues new Roadrunner (or rr.com) email accounts.
 The other challenge is deliverability problems.
 Some software products (including Outlook, which our parish uses) have made it challenging to send communications to rr.com or roadrunner.com domains because they were being flagged for poor deliverability or spam issues.
 That means emails may bounce back, or individuals may not receive everything we send—even though an account is still “active.”